joecity/jekyll-now/_posts/2015-01-22-estimation-abuse.md

 ## Summary

 A lot of time and energy can go into the estimate debate.
-Do we estimate, do we not, do we use tasks and hours, do we use points, t-shirt sizes or Chuck Norris fly kicks?
+Do we estimate, do we not, do we use tasks and hours, do we use points, t-shirt sizes or Chuck Norris kick heights?
 If we keep points in their rightful place - as a tool within the team only, then the debate should not be so strong and the burden not so heavy.
 Let the team decide what to do, and in the true spirit of empiricism, try each method.
 Try points, try t-shirt sizes, try #noestimates... and let the team decide what works best for them.